-The State Emergency Management Committee (SEMC) and Office of Bushfire Risk Management (OBRM) work at a State level to oversee Western Australia’s emergency management arrangements and bushfire risk management framework respectively.
+The Office of Emergency Management (OEM) and Office of Bushfire Risk Management (OBRM) work at a State level to oversee Western Australia’s emergency management arrangements and bushfire risk management framework respectively.

-For further information, please visit the SEMC website.
+For further information, please visit the OEM website.

 Office of Bushfire Risk Management (OBRM)